PACE LEADERS

 • Hawai‘i residents

-• RISE residents
+• Walter Dods, Jr. RISE Center residents

 • Students who declare need, based on household income